seeker/diablo3cube/README.md

 A Angular 4 application to track item extraction in Diablo 3.

+The compiled application is available for use on the [github page](https://seeker.github.io/diablo3cube/).

 Features:
 - Up-to-date item information
 - Mark items as extracted for Normal / Season